sunchain-fr/Ansible-Fabric-Starter/README.md

 ##### **config-network.yml**

-Generates HL fabric and Docker-compose configuration-files from templates and transfers them to target hosts. _(e.g. `./network.sh -m generate `in fabric-starter)_
+Generates HL fabric and Docker-compose configuration-files from templates and transfers them to target hosts.

 1. Deletes any existing configuration of HL-fabric and Docker-containers. (all described nodes, including localhost)
 2. Templates all configs, specified in `group_vars/all.yml`: